-Many Foglight for SQL Server multiple-severity rules trigger alarms.
-To improve your monitoring experience, you can customize when alarms are triggered and whether they are reported.
+Many Foglight for SQL Server rules trigger alarms.
+To improve your monitoring experience, you can use alarm templates to customize when alarms are triggered and whether they are reported.
 You can also set up email notifications.

 This section covers the following topics: